BfE-Technology/BfE-Technology.github.io/index.md

 <div markdown="1">
 ### Code with us to create a more sustainable and inclusive future

-[Bridges for Enterprise (BfE)](https://www.bridgesforenterprise.com) is a non-profit organisation that provides pro-bono advisory services to social enterprises in the developing world.
-Our Technology Division consists of student and professional volunteers from all around the world.
+[Bridges for Enterprise (BfE)](https://www.bridgesforenterprise.com) is a global non-profit that provides pro-bono advisory services to social enterprises in the developing world.

-We strive to analyse, automate and transform our operations to make our service model scalable and more widely accessible.
-This enables BfE to help more social impact startups and fuel their mission to make a difference in the local community.
+Our technology team builds products and algorithms to analyse and automate our operations, making our service model scalable and more widely accessible to passionate social impact startups around the globe.
 </div>

 <br>